Photo: Anette Andersson

 1. Dig a sun pit

 For those of you who read the March-list, yes this one was on there too.
 The sun pit is somewhat of an institution in the Nordic countries and so it is a must-do when the sun comes out during the fifth season.
 Bring fika, drinks, a small spade and a sit pad and get out there.
 Use the digital trail map Åre Trails to find your favorite trail, strap your skis on and find a nice spot to dig your pit, preferrably in a south-facing and wind sheltered location.
-Do NOT forget sunglasses, a solid coating of sunscreen and leave nothing behind but your sun pit and ski tracks.
+Don’t forget sunglasses, a solid coating of sunscreen and leave nothing behind but your sun pit and ski tracks.

 2. Take a tour of the town

 Buy some lovely yarn, find a second hand bargain, buy a souvenir, shop for ski clothes, find a new style of clothing and enjoy lunch, fika and dinner.
 To walk around in Åre is a very nice way of spending the day.
 And remember, there’s more to Åre than what you can see around the central square.
-Walk towards the church, take a longer route towards the lake, don’t miss Produkthuset and walk to the Swedish National Alpine Arena.
+Walk towards the church, take a longer route towards the lake or walk to the Swedish National Alpine Arena.
 Whenever you want, take a break at one of the coffee places or restaurants, or just have a sit-down at the square, in the park or wherever you feel like it.

 3. Explore new places